Objectives and Benefits

 - confuses the students, alumni, donors, influencers and community

 Values and Themes

-The visual identity that is presented in this manual is the result of more than a year of development, including research and testing sample designs.
-Concurrent with this project, members of the design team have been involved with projects that also measured opinions about our campus.
-The themes of these messages are also the focus of the Fresno State recruiting video and the foundation for the new campus website.
+The visual identity that is presented on this site and in the downloadable Standards Manual is the result of more than a year of development, including research and testing sample designs.
+Concurrent with this project, members of the design team completed projects that also measured opinions about our campus.
+The themes of these messages are also the focus of the Fresno State recruiting video and the foundation for the campus website.

 Graphics Standards Oversight